microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

 Number of parameters:           109.48 M
 ```

-### In Model Training Workflow
+#### In Model Training Workflow

-To profile a model in a training workflow, use the `FlopsProfiler`class.
+To profile model forward in a training workflow, use the `FlopsProfiler`class.
 The `FlopsProfiler`class provides the follwing methods:
   * `start_profile()` - starts profiling
   * `get_total_flops(as_string=False)` - returns the total number of MACs in the model